Mower County Housing and Redevelopment Authority

-Mower County Housing and Redevelopment Authority is a Public Housing Agency in Austin, Minnesota that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 21st, 2019, Mower County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.
+Mower County Housing and Redevelopment Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 11th, 2020, Mower County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Mower County Housing and Redevelopment Authority serves Mower County.

 Waiting List Statuses